 Other data sources.
-We obtain monthly data on consumer prices at the product-country-time level, data about industry-country-time level energy input use, and energy prices at the country-time level from Eurostat.
+We obtain monthly data on consumer prices at the product-country-time level, industry-country-time level data on energy input use, country-time level data on energy prices, and country-time level data on government and household expenditures from Eurostat.
 For our Large Language Model (LLM) analysis, we use OpenAI's GPT-40 model to analyze earnings call transcripts from the LSEG Workspace Transcripts & Briefs database (see Section 5.2 for more details).
-Finally, we use firm-time level financial data from Compustat Global to estimate firm markups following De Loecker et al. (2020).
+Finally, we obtain firm-time level financial data from Compustat Global and Bureau van Dijk's Orbis to estimate firm markups, and leverage Google Trends data as a proxy for households' information acquisition.